 The Council of Chairs, as appointed by the President, shall consist of the chairs of all sections of the State Bar, the members of the Section Representatives to the Board Committee, and a chair and vice-chair, also appointed by the President.
 The chair or vice-chair (whoever is presiding) may only vote to break a tie.
 The members of the Section Representatives to the Board Committee are non-voting members.
 The Council of Chairs shall meet regularly at least two times annually, in addition to the orientation described in Subsection 5.01.12 of this Policy Manual, and may meet specially at such times and places as the President, or the chairs of the Council of Chairs and the Section Representatives to the Board Committee, in consultation with the President, shall determine.
 The chair of each section shall attend each meeting of the Council of Chairs, or shall send a designated representative.
-The Council of Chairs will discuss at its meetings items placed on the agenda by the President, the chair of the Council of Chairs, and/or the chair of the Section Representatives to the Board Committee, together with all other items of business that otherwise come before the Council of Chairs.
+The Council of Chairs, and/or the chair of the Section Representatives to the Board Committee, together with all other items of business that otherwise come before the Council of Chairs.